Central University of Odisha: History

 The university was established in 2009 as Central University of Orissa, by parliament under the Central Universities Act.
 It is one of 20 new Central Universities established by the Government of India during the UGC XI Plan period to address the concerns of "equity and access" and as per the policy of the Government of India to increase the access to quality higher education by people in less educationally developed districts which have a Graduate Enrollment Ratio of less than the national average of 11%.
+It has its jurisdiction over entire state of Orissa.

 Prof. (Dr.) Surabhi Banerjee was the first and founding Vice Chancellor of the university.

 In August 2019 it was renamed Central University of Odisha through the Central Universities (Amendment) Act, 2019.

 Campus

 The site is located in village Chikapar and Chakarliput coming under Sunabeda NAC (Urban area).
 It is close to Hindustan Aeronautics Limited (HAL), Sunabeda.
 A road constructed over the acquired land of Indian Navy for the purposes of the Naval Armament Depot joins the proposed site from N.H.
-43 at the point of Sunabeda Junction-1 (about 6 km.).
-Dumuriput railway station is 5 km from Sunabeda-1 Junction.
-Damanjodi railway station is 15 km.
-Koraput railway station is 25 km.
+43 at the point of Sunabeda Junction-1 (about 6 km).
+From Sunabeda-1 Junction, the railway stations of Dumuriput, Damanjodi and Koraput are 5 km, 15 km and 25 km away, respectively.
 The land size is 450 acres spreading over village Chikapar (Ac.
 310.96) and the adjoining Chakarliput (Ac.
 139.13).